mahavedalla/mahavedalla/docs/questions/loka/What are the different realms of existence 1d8e99d09112813ba26efbee650b04ca.md

-# What are the different realms of existence?
+Question: What are the different realms of existence?
 Answer in Brief: -
  Category: Loka
 Sutta References: MN 41